Where MLLMs Attend and What They Rely On: Explaining Autoregressive Token Generation: Conclusion

 In this paper, we present \textsc{Eagle}, a black-box attribution framework for autoregressive MLLMs.
 By unifying sufficiency and indispensability in a submodular-inspired objective, \textsc{Eagle} faithfully explains token generation, revealing both \emph{where} models attend and \emph{what} they rely on.
 Experiments across diverse models and datasets show clear gains in faithfulness, localization, and hallucination diagnosis.
-Moreover, by identifying and removing minimal interfering regions, \textsc{Eagle} also mitigates hallucinations, serving as both an interpretability and correction-oriented tool.

-\paragraph{Limitations.} Despite its effectiveness, our work has two main limitations.
-First, the iterative subset selection and greedy search limit scalability compared to lightweight visualization methods.
-Second, the framework focuses on hallucination explanation and partial mitigation, leaving proactive prevention unexplored.
-Future work will explore faster search strategies and explanation-guided debiasing for training MLLMs.
+Moreover, \textsc{Eagle} pinpoints the minimal visual factors that give rise to hallucinations, providing an effective, interpretation-focused account of their causes.